exclaimgames/exclaimgames.github.io/_pages/test-club.md

   * the prototype for free (which you can keep)
   * a copy of the final game once it has been polished and put into production
   * a shout out as one of our official games testers on the game page
-  * a discount code to spend on one of our other games
+  * a discount code to spend on our other games